NEUIR/P3Ranker/README.md

 We will release our trained checkpoints soon.

 ### Citation
-If you use our code our our data for your research, feel free to cite our publication:
+If you use our code or our data for your research, feel free to cite our publication:
 ```bash
 @article{hu2022p,
   title={P $\^{} 3$ Ranker: Mitigating the Gaps between Pre-training and Ranking Fine-tuning with Prompt-based Learning and Pre-finetuning},